In Terms of Backcountry Water Treatment, When is Water Considered Safe to Drink?

 The types of contaminants that make water “dirty” depend a lot on that source’s surrounding environment.
 But most contaminants can be placed into these categories:

-Ordinary Salts- The result of eroding natural deposits or seawater contamination, salts not only make water taste bad, higher concentrations will actually dehydrate you faster than not drinking water at all.
+Ordinary Salts: The result of eroding natural deposits or seawater contamination, salts not only make water taste bad, but ingesting higher concentrations can actually dehydrate you faster than not drinking water at all.
 When exploring coastal and desert regions, avoid drinking sea and brackish waters.

 In terms of backcountry water treatment, what defines water that’s safe to drink?